zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 2. The **"login_page"** rule is triggered by POST requests to URIs containing "/login/".
 Since the “actionType” field is set to “replace-policy”, it overrides the policy with a new one named "login_page_block_redirect".
 This new policy is independent of the "override_rules_example" policy.
 It enables all signature sets and redirects the user to a rejection page.
 This is another example of an **Inline Policy Reference** with a different condition.
 3. The **"api-strict"** rule is applied for requests with "api4" in the URI, except for client IP addresses matching the "fd00:1::/48" range and user agents starting with "Mozilla".
 It references an external policy file named "NginxStrictPolicy.json" located at "/etc/app_protect/conf/" to override the current policy.
 The “actionType” field is set to “replace-policy” and the external policy can be specified using a reference to its file using **$ref**.
 The file is the JSON policy source of that policy.
 This type of policy switching is known as **External Policy Reference**.
 4. The **"strict-post"** rule is triggered when POST requests include a session token in the cookies that is not equal to "c2Vzc2lvblRva2Vu" or when the "gzip" value is found in the content-encoding headers.
 This rule follows a similar approach to referencing an external policy file, just like the **api-strict** rule mentioned above.
 5. The **“usa-only”** rule is triggered when a request coming from a country other than the USA.
 The actionType is set to “violation”, meaning that `VIOL_RULE` violation is triggered for such a request.
 This violation will block and mark the request as illegal with regard to the “block” and “alarm” attributes.
 There is no change in policy for this rule.
+For more details about **Geolocation** feature, see [Geolocation in Policy Override Rules Conditions](#geolocation-in-policy-override-rules-conditions).

 These five rules demonstrate how the override rules feature allows for customization and the ability to modify specific aspects of the original policy based on predefined conditions.